cazadorccs/Vehicle_Recognition_Project/README.md

 │   └── Vehicle_Recognition.ipynb
 ```

-6. Finally we must Run Jupyter Notebook (Anaconda3) and it will display a portal like the following one
+6. Finally we must run Jupyter Notebook (Anaconda3) and it will display a portal like the following in which we must click on the file **Vehicle_Recognition.ipynb**.
  ![Jupyter](https://github.com/cazadorccs/Vehicle_Recognition_Project/blob/main/Jupiter.png)